 - In the event that he or she serves as an executive officer or director of a charitable organization, the Company and its consolidated subsidiaries donated less than five percent of that organization's charitable receipts (provided that if within the preceding three years the Company and its consolidated subsidiaries donated annual aggregate contributions in excess of $1 million or 2% of the annual consolidated gross revenue of the charitable organization, such contributions must be disclosed in the Company's proxy statement).

-Our Board has determined that based upon this standard 8 of 10 of our directors are independent.
-The independent Directors are Jeffery J. Brown, Kevin G. Byrnes, Constance J. Hallquist, Michael A. Hoer, Carl E. Sassano, Scott Schlackman, Andrea B. Thomas, and Ming Xian.
-The directors that are not independent are our Chairman Michael C. MacDonald and our Chief Executive Officer Daniel R. Chard.
+Our Board has determined that based upon this standard 6 of 7 of our directors are independent.
+The independent Directors are Jeffery J. Brown, Constance J. Hallquist, Michael A. Hoer, Scott Schlackman, Andrea B. Thomas, and Ming Xian.
+The director that is not independent is our Chairman and Chief Executive Officer, Daniel R. Chard.